Hijack the Seas: Tsunami

 Bodil took a wild-eyed second to internalize how close that had been and then jerked me into the darkness and out of the patch of sunlight.

-We soon ran out of room to maneuver at a sand dune taller than us, which we could have scaled but didn’t dare, afraid that the movement would draw the thing’s eye.
+We soon ran out of room to maneuver at a sand dune taller than us, which we could have scaled but didn’t dare, afraid that the movement would draw the creature’s eye.
 We settled for flattening ourselves against it instead while a giant fist kept hammering away overhead.
-I stared up at the rest of our team, who were in the shadows under the jagged lip of the roofline, having squeezed between its shattered remnants and the top of the dune, staying out of the way of the fist but unable to come down as they’d be spotted sure as hell.
+I stared up at the rest of our team, who were hiding in the shadows under the jagged lip of the roofline, having squeezed between its shattered remains and the top of the dunes, staying out of the way of the fist but unable to come down as they’d be spotted sure as hell.

 Love you, Augustine, I thought fervently, remembering the designer who had crafted it for me.
 I wondered if he’d survived.
 I wondered if anyone had, with gods prowling the damned landscape!